 - Will improve fitness levels

 - Teaches valuable life lessons

 - Can be difficult to master at first

 All you need to begin practicing yoga is a mat, which you can use in the house or garden, and some workout clothes.
 Comfort is key, so make sure you choose activewear that fits well and feels great.
 If sore joints are an issue, you could try one of the best thick yoga mats, too.

 Start up costs: $$$ | Start up kit: Walking poles, walking shoes | Indoor or outdoor: Outdoor | Group activity: Optional | Skill level: Medium

 - Great way to explore surroundings

 It's no secret that walking in nature is good for body and soul, with the benefits of forest bathing earning it a huge following across the world.
 Whether you live near the ocean, forest or want to take in the sights of your hometown, walking gives us space to think, gets our joints moving, and allows us to breathe in some fresh air.
-Nordic walking poles cost around £30 and you will also need a pair of the best women's walking shoes.
+Nordic walking poles cost around £30 and you will also need a good pair of walking shoes (check out our guide to the best women's walking shoes if you're in the market for a new pair).
 Then it's worth getting in touch with a Nordic Walking instructor to find out about walking routes near you.
 You can find out more at Nordic Walking UK.

 Start up costs: $$ | Start up kit: A jewelry making kit | Indoor or outdoor: Indoor | Group activity: No | Skill level: Medium